Fire Safety Do’s and Don’ts

 - Leave cooking appliances unattended.

-- Smoke in bed.
+- Smoke in building.
 (Smoking is prohibited in University housing).

 - Tamper with smoke detectors, carbon monoxide alarms, fire alarms or sprinkler systems.